Ethical hacking vs penetration testing

-What's the difference between ethical hacking and penetration testing?
+Do you understand the difference between ethical hacking and penetration testing?
 This article explores what these are.

-If you’re the kind of person that thrives on problem solving, cracking seemingly unbreakable codes and drinking large amount of black coffee, then you’ve probably already got an interest in a career in ethical hacking.
+If you’re the kind of person that thrives on problem-solving, cracking seemingly unbreakable codes, and drinking large amounts of black coffee, then you’ve probably already got an interest in a career in ethical hacking.

-The best defence is offence – ethical hackers are hired by businesses and organisations to find weakness in their systems that more malicious hackers, black hat hackers, might exploit for monetary gain.
+The best defence is offence – ethical hackers are hired by businesses and organisations to find weaknesses in their systems that more malicious hackers, black hat hackers, might exploit for monetary gain.

 Ethical hacking is the general term used to describe all hacking techniques used to identify security flaws and vulnerabilities in a system.